phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 }
 ```

-Now you can add that field in your original `query`, also specifying what sub-fields you are interested in:
+Now you can add that field in your original `query`, also specifying which sub-fields you are interested in:

 ```graphql
 {